- Call us today on:

 It is likely that if the UK leaves the EU with a deal then during the transition period, we will see the EU make an adequacy decision that the UK offers sufficient data protection, meaning that transfers from EEA countries to the UK do not need additional safeguards.
 If we leave without a deal there may be no time for that decision, and additional safeguards, including standard contractual clauses, may be required between UK businesses and those in the EU to permit transfers of data to the UK.

 Transfers of personal data to the EEA from the UK should remain unaffected - the UK government has stated that they will not be restricted.

 Transfers from the UK to countries outside the EEA will remain subject to similar restrictions as under GDPR.

 How can Pearson help different businesses with different budgets and resources – from small SMEs to large organisations regarding GDPR?

 Pearson have extensive experience of advising on data protection issues and can therefore offer a range of services from getting to grips with the basics of GDPR to carrying out a full data audit.
 We provide general compliance advice and also specific advice on how to respond in any given situation which concerns personal data, whether a data breach or how to respond to an access request, or how to address legitimately sharing data with other parties.
 We can provide standard form documents that help a business to respond to different GDPR scenarios and are ready to address any complications that arise owing to Brexit in its various potential forms.

-For information on GDPR and what your business needs to do call 0161 785 3500
+For information on GDPR and what your business needs to do speak to Ruth on 0161 785 3500

 Please note that the information and opinions contained in this article are not intended to be comprehensive, nor to provide legal advice.
 No responsibility for its accuracy or correctness is assumed by Pearson Solicitors and Financial Advisers LLP or any of its members or employees.
 Professional legal advice should be obtained before taking, or refraining from taking, any action as a result of this article.